maet3608/ml-papers/README.md

 [Reducing Parameter Space for Neural Network Training](https://arxiv.org/pdf/1805.08340v2): Authors show that limiting the network weights to be on a hypersphere leads to better result for some small regression problems and is less sensitive to the initial weight initialization.

+[Do Deep Nets Really Need to be Deep?](https://arxiv.org/pdf/1312.6184.pdf): A very interesting paper demonstrating that shallow networks can perform as well as deep networks - rasing the question, whether DL architectures are actually necessary.

 ## Augmentation